Not used this year

-Sunday Between June 12 to June 18 Inclusive
+Sunday Between June 12 and June 18 Inclusive, if after Trinity Sunday.

 Proper 6, Ordinary Time 11

 Meal times are rich with assumed, unspoken, expectations and customs.
 And meals with invited guests are even more so.
 What food will be served?
 What drink will be served?
 Who will sit beside whom?
 In what order will people be served?
 What will be "polite" conversation?
 What thanks are to be offered?
 To whom?
 By whom?
-Etc. Fortunately, Bruce Malina, et. al., gives helpful background on first century meals.
+Etc. Fortunately, Bruce Malina and Richard Rohrbaugh give helpful background on first century meals.
 (See footnote below.)

 This lesson from Luke both reveals and takes for granted many such meal time customs in Jesus' day.

-In Jesus' day, there were no paved roads, no socks, and no running water.
-So it was an expectation that a host would provide guests with a servant to wash the guests feet on their arrival, and provide some scented ointment for their hair.
+In Jesus' day, there were no paved roads, no socks, no sewers, and no running water.
+So it was an expectation that a host would provide guests with a servant to wash the guests' feet on their arrival, and provide some scented ointment for their hair.

 Meals were served onto low tables, and the guests would lie on sofas, propped on their left side, taking and eating food from serving dishes with their right hands.
 Only men would eat together.
 Women would enter the room only to serve food.
 They would not talk with the men.
 And a woman would always have her hair covered, and would never directly speak to or touch a man in public.